 Students are encouraged to apply as early as possible in order to receive full consideration.

-Freshmen: Dec.
+First-year students: Dec.
 1 (Nov.
 15 for early action consideration)

 Transfers: Nov.
 1 (spring applicants); March 1 (fall applicants)